samsilverman/Mobile-GamAR/README.md

 * Tarmac
 * Vortex

-**NOTE:** Image targets work best when kept straight and crease free.
+**NOTE:** Image targets work best when kept straight and crease-free.
 It is best if the image targets are glued to a hard surface like cardboard.

 ### Installation